-These Chocolate Raspberry Bar Cookies are perfect for Valentine's Day!
-Rich, buttery batter topped with raspberry preserves and chocolate chunks.
+Celebrate Valentine’s Day with these delectable Chocolate Raspberry Bar Cookies.
+Rich buttery batter layered with raspberry preserves and chocolate chunks.

 Valentine's Day is right on the horizon!
 Do you have plans with your sweetie for the day?
 It's supposed to be quite cold here so I'm thinking we'll stay in, build a fire, and cook prime rib for dinner.
 With either Potatoes Anna or Crispy Roasted Potatoes on the side.
 And these luscious Chocolate Raspberry Bar Cookies for dessert.
 Sound good?
 I think so!